 Mr. Anderson has more than 30 years of biopharmaceutical sector experience, primarily focused in financial management.
 He was CFO at such notable companies as BioMarin and Dow Pharmaceutical Sciences, Inc. (now a wholly owned subsidiary of Valeant Pharmaceuticals International), and was a board member and chair of the audit committee for Raptor Pharmaceutical Corp. (now a wholly owned subsidiary of Horizon Pharma plc).

-Mr. Klausner served as Chief Executive Officer of Gem Pharmaceuticals, LLC (“Gem”) from 2012 until Gem’s drug development assets were acquired by Monopar in 2017.
-In addition to his role at Gem, he was CEO of Jade Therapeutics Inc. (“Jade”) from 2012-2015.
+Since 2018 Mr. Klausner has served as President, CEO, and a Director of the start-up drug development company Goldilocks Therapeutics, Inc. Mr. Klausner has been a consultant to the biopharmaceutical industry since 2009.
+He served as Chief Executive Officer of Gem Pharmaceuticals, LLC (“Gem”) from 2012 until Gem’s drug development assets were acquired by Monopar in 2017.
+In addition to his role at Gem, he was CEO of Jade Therapeutics Inc. (“Jade”) from 2012 to 2015.
 Previously, Mr. Klausner spent a total of 18 years at the life science venture capital firms Domain Associates and Pappas Ventures, where he was involved in the investment in and subsequent nurturing of a variety of biotechnology, specialty pharmaceutical, and medical device companies.